11 Common JAMB 2026 Mistakes and How to Avoid Them

 Tip:

-- Register within the first two weeks after the portal opens.
+• Register within the first two weeks of portal opening.

 Not Practicing CBT Before the Exam

-JAMB is fully computer-based, yet many candidates walk in with zero practice.That’s like entering a football match without ever touching the ball.
+JAMB is fully computer-based.
+Walking in without practice is like entering a football match without ever touching the ball.

-- Learn how to switch subjects, flag questions, and manage time.
+• Learn to switch subjects, flag questions, and manage time effectively.

 Choosing a Course for Prestige, Not Fit

-Many students pick courses like Medicine or Law just to “sound intelligent.”But if your natural strength doesn’t match that course, you’ll struggle and maybe fail.
+Many candidates choose courses like Medicine or Law because they “sound impressive.”
+If your natural strength doesn’t match the course, you may struggle or fail.

 Tip:

-- Research career paths, job opportunities, and salaries before choosing.
+• Research career paths, employment opportunities, and long-term prospects before choosing.

 Picking a School Without Research